RainingSea/cese/project/website/GreenLivingGuide/ce/ce_1/architect.md

 [CONTENT]
-"Implementation approach": "We will use Flask as the web framework for building the web application.
-Flask is lightweight and allows for easy routing and template rendering.
-For the front end, we will use HTML to create the user interface.
-The application will handle user authentication, article submissions, and community forum interactions.
-We will also implement simple file handling for data storage using Python's built-in file operations.", "UI design":"- The main UI will consist of a login page, a dashboard for viewing articles and tips, a submission form for tips and articles, and a community forum section.
-Each section will be accessible via navigation links.", "Data Storage":"Data will be stored in local text files.
-We will create separate text files for users, tips, articles, and forum posts.
-The files will be structured in a simple format to facilitate easy reading and writing.
-The following files will be created: 'users.txt', 'tips.txt', 'articles.txt', and 'forum.txt'.", "File list": ["main.py", "templates/login.html", "templates/dashboard.html", "templates/tips.html", "templates/articles.html", "templates/forum.html", "users.txt", "tips.txt", "articles.txt", "forum.txt"], "Data structures and interfaces": " classDiagram
+"Implementation approach": "We will use Flask as the web framework for the GreenLivingGuide project, which allows for easy routing and rendering of HTML templates.
+The application will be structured to handle user authentication, article submissions, and community forum interactions.
+For the GUI, we will use HTML and CSS for the front-end design, ensuring a user-friendly interface.", "UI design":"- The main UI will consist of a login page, a dashboard for personalized content, a tips submission page, an articles page, and a community forum page.
+Each page will be linked through a navigation bar for easy access.", "Data Storage":"Data will be stored in local text files.
+Different types of data will be stored in separate `.txt` files.
+The following files will be created: `users.txt` for user accounts, `tips.txt` for sustainable living tips, `articles.txt` for articles, and `forum.txt` for community forum posts.", "File list": ["main.py", "templates/login.html", "templates/dashboard.html", "templates/tips.html", "templates/articles.html", "templates/forum.html", "users.txt", "tips.txt", "articles.txt", "forum.txt"], "Data structures and interfaces": " classDiagram